-A Novel About Sleeping Through the ’90s, Designed to Wake You Up in 2018
+A Novel About Sleeping Through the ’90s, Designed to Wake You Up

 By moving it into the pre-9/11 era, “My Year of Rest and Relaxation” skewers the privileged liberal fantasy of checking out